Live in New York City (John Lennon album)

 Live in New York City is a posthumous live album by English rock musician John Lennon with the Plastic Ono Elephant's Memory Band.
-It was prepared under the supervision of his widow, Yoko Ono, and released in 1986 as his second official live album, the first being Live Peace in Toronto 1969.
+It was prepared under the supervision of his widow, Yoko Ono, and released in 1986 as his third official live album.

 Live in New York City reached No. 55 in the UK, and No. 41 in the US, eventually attaining a gold certification by RIAA.